scheeloong/scheeloong.github.io/_contents/02-research.md

 * MDP
 * RNN for Session Recommendation

+Social Models
+* Graph Neural Network for knowledge graph embeddings.

 ## MASc Research Direction
+Embedding side information for scalable recommendation.
+Most existing recommender systems are still using traditional matrix factorization.
+Companies are mainly interested in enhancing these methods with more information, and may not be willing to commit to try entire new approaches.
+My research is in figuring out great ways to incorporate side information using embeddings to be used alongside these recommendations.

-I am currently working with Sequential Active Learning for Personalized Recommender Systems.
+Sequential Active Learning for Personalized Recommender Systems.
 * Machine Learning applied to Recommender Systems
 * Sequential Models
 * Online Learning